-Prototype VB 10-02 introduced many improvements in the basic design, with more powerful engines providing 1,150 HP each, and a new bubble canopy similar to that on later marques of Allied fighters.
+Prototype VB 10-02 introduced many improvements in the basic design, with more powerful engines providing 1,150 HP each, and a new bubble canopy similar to that on later Allied fighters.

 This airframe was also used to test possible armament fit-outs, and if production models had been armed to the same level the VB 10 would have been the heaviest-armed single-seat fighter ever made.

-VB 10-02 first flew on September 1946, and a rigorous test program was initiated using both prototypes and the initial results were promising, but with some power plant problems still needing to be worked out.
+VB 10-02 first flew on September 1946, and a rigorous test program was initiated using both prototypes.
+The initial results were promising apart from some power plant problems that still needed working out.

 By this stage the French government also had commenced designing and prototyping the first series of jet fighters to be locally manufactured, but the VB 10 project was allowed to continue as insurance against possible delays in jet fighter programs.